nealcaren/fightordie/_sources/Volumes/34/01/liberia.md

 Certain it is that a great overshadowing corporation like this in a small country is going to wield extraordinary power; as great as that of the railroads and steel and oil interests in the United States.
 Liberia faces the same difficulty of controlling organized wealth as other modern lands with the disadvantage of being a “colored” country- but with the advantage of having two or three million colored voters in the United States who can, if they have sense enough, curb the Firestone power in case it becomes over-aggressive.

+<p style="padding-left: 2em; text-indent: -2em;">Test: in relation to an exempt payment service provider mentioned in subsection (1)(a), means any of the following payment services:</p>

 _____
 *Citation:* Du Bois, W.E.B.
 1927.
 "Liberia" *The Crisis*.
 34(1): 34.